milesmcc/ieql/SPECIFICATION.md

 ## Data Format

 IEQL queries must be valid JSON objects.
-They must have the root keys `triggers`, `scope`, and `threshold` (all other root keys are optional).
+They must have the root keys `triggers`, `scope`, `threshold`, and `response` (all other root keys are optional).
 Note that the following is not valid JSON; instead, it is meant to provide a primer on the general structure of a IEQL query.

 ```json
 {